brandonchaffee/demopera/docs/appendix.rst

 Name                ``formOrganization``

 Description         | Initialization function used to create organization tied to the sender's address.
-                    | This is done by initializing the organizations detail hash.
+                    | This is done by initializing the organization's detail hash.
 Once this function has been
                     | called it cannot be called again, so as to avoid organization destruction.
 This
                     | initializes the sender as the admin of the organization.